 Monograph: This is a book all about one photographer.
 There are even different types of monographs:

 Artist's Book: A book that not only contains artwork, but serves as a work of art itself.
-The form of the book is part of the aesthetic of the project.
+The form of the book is part of the concept and aesthetic of the project.